yssource/rhai/README.md

 if let Ok(result) = engine.eval_file::<i64>("hello_world.rhai") { ... }
 ```

-If you want to repeatedly evaluate a script, you can compile it first into an AST form:
+If you want to repeatedly evaluate a script, you can _compile_ it first into an AST (abstract syntax tree) form:

 ```rust
 // Compile to an AST and store it for later evaluations